Educational Testing

 ADD/ADHD Testing

 Inconsistent focus is a common problem.
-However, in some cases, problems with focus, time management, organization, and planning are beyond a child's control that, left untreated, can limit a child's ability to meet his full potential.
-A thorough evaluation is the best way to tell the difference and help you know what, if any, treatment is needed.
+However, in some cases, problems with attention, time management, organization, planning, and impulse control are beyond a child's control.
+Left untreated, these kinds of difficulties can limit a child's ability to meet his full potential.
+A careful evaluation is the best way to know if a real problem exists and, if so, how best to address it.

 Ready to get things figured out?